Ayushparikh-code/Web-dev-mini-projects/README.md

 cd Web-dev-mini-projects
 ```

-**4.**  MAKE A NEW FOLDER WITH YOUR PROJECT NAME INSIDE web-dev-mini-projects or CHOOSE THE ALREADY CREATED PROJECT FOLDER ON WHICH U WANT TO ADD YOUR FILES
+**4.**  MAKE A NEW FOLDER WITH YOUR PROJECT NAME INSIDE web-dev-mini-projects & Add your project files (eg: index.html ,style.css, script.js) inside that folder
 <br>

-**5.** Add your project files (eg: index.html ,style.css, script.js) inside that folder of previous step .
-         Also add a README file to your project which consists the short description/screenshots about your project !
+**5.**  Also Add a README file in your project folder which consists of Description/screenshots about your project !

 <br>